 Whether you’re firing up your barbecue for a summer get-together or gathering indoors over a classic Sunday roast, we’ve spoken to some leading food bloggers for some tips on which Italian wines work best with steak, lamb, pork and game.

-Best Italian wines for meat
+Contents: Best Italian wines for meat

-- Best wine for rabbit: 306 Biologico Nero d’Avola
+- Wine for Rabbit: Nero d’Avola

-Wine for Steak
+Wine for Steak: Montefalco Sagrantino

 The best wine for steak is usually a big bold red with a full-body and lots of tannins.
 The complex flavours of the wine work alongside the deep taste of the meat.
 If you salt your steak well, it can help to soften the tannins and create the impression of an even fuller body.
 So, whether you’re serving it with chips, or throwing it on the barbecue, a steak dinner is the perfect opportunity to break out your most tannic reds.

 The most tannic wine in Italy is Sagrantino – we have a couple of award-winning examples from Montefalco, in the heart of Umbria.
 For centuries this wine was made in the sweet style and used by Vatican as the “sacred” wine for the Mass (hence the name “Sagrantino”).
 Now, a modern generation of winemakers educated in Verona or Alba started to make perfectly dry Sagrantino, drifting away from the old ways of sweet wine.

 This wine is not so well-known in the UK (as all Umbrian wines, to be fair).
 Well-made Sagrantino is really delicious, so if you haven’t tried it yet we definitely suggest you check it out.